-Additionally, even if the Schedule B demand were within the ambit of the Attorney General's constitutional or statutory power-which it is not-the only conceivable way the Attorney General could lawfully require Schedule B disclosure would be after following the process for promulgating regulations under California's Administrative Procedure Act (APA).
-Compliance with the APA is mandatory.
-See Armistead v.
+Additionally, even if the Attorney General's Schedule B demand were authorized by statute which it is not-the only conceivable way the Attorney General could lawfully require Schedule B disclosure would be following the process for promulgating disclosure regulations under California's Administrative Procedure Act (APA).
+Compliance with the APA is mandatory, Armistead v.
 State Personnel Bd., 583 P.2d 744, 747 (Cal.
-1978).
-And all regulations are subject to APA rulemaking.
-See Engelmann v.
+1978), and all Attorney General-regulations are subject to APA rulemaking, see Engelmann v.
 State Bd. of Educ., 2 Cal.
 App.
 4th 47, 55 (1991).
 See also Cal.
 Gov't Code § 11340.5(a).
 As the California Court of Appeal has explained, "if it looks like a regulation, reads like a regulation, and acts like a regulation, it will be treated as a regulation whether or not the agency in question so labeled it."
 State Water Res.
 Control Bd. v.
 Office of Admin.
 Law, 12 Cal.
 App.
 4th 697, 702 (1993).
-Nevertheless, one state official has commanded "give me your Schedule Bs" without the citizens of California having any opportunity to participate in making this regulation-a regulation that binds them under threat of penalty and deprives them of their civil liberties.